 Update

-I have done a_DSC1252_1280 little workaround to be able to use the lenses for the holidays.
+I have done a little workaround to be able to use the lenses for the holidays.
 I will have to create a more solid solution and the lenses still need to be sent to service, but for now rolled paper duct tape works.
 I am sure it is not properly calibrated but at least I get well-exposed images.
 That starting aperture seems to be around f/2.8 after testing for a bit.
 The exposure for the images looks to be right.